 What you don’t see in the picture is me writing a letter to the governor, over a week ago, asking her when the COVID vaccine would get rolled out to addiction centers.

 What you do see finally is my smile.

 Someone said to me, “Finally we see you smile.”

 The lady that took my picture is Judy.
 She owns a second hand store, where it has been like a ghost town this past year.
 I hadn’t seen Judy much or frequented her store this past year.
-While I was waiting on line to get my vaccine, I saw on her Facebook a frame that I was inexplicably drawn to.
+Meanwhile, while I was waiting on line to get my vaccine, I saw on her Facebook a frame that I was inexplicably drawn to.
 So, after I received the vaccine, I drove directly to the second-hand store and bought it.
 Judy stayed 6 feet back, and took my picture post COVID vaccine.
 She asked me if I wanted to have a second picture taken without the mask.
 I was hesitant.
 But, I looked at the serene frame, exhaled and said, “Sure, why not?”
 She reminded me to show my “dazzling smile”.
 So, I did, looking at the frame that I just bought.